On the Embeddings of Variables in Recurrent Neural Networks for Source Code: Introduction

 \section{Introduction}

-Natural language processing (NLP) methods are widely used in source code processing (SCP) for solving a variety of tasks, e.\,.g. code completion~\citep{pointer}, generating code comments~\citep{code2seq} or fixing errors in code~\citep{varmisuse}.
-A lot of modern SCP approaches are based on recurrent neural networks, other popular architectures are transformers, convolutional and graph neural networks~\cite{RNNproof}.
-The tree-based architectures~\citep{tree_lstm, tree_encoding} allow utilizing the native structure of code.
+Deep learning is now actively being deployed in source code processing (SCP) for solving such tasks as code completion~\citep{pointer}, generating code comments~\citep{code2seq}, and fixing errors in code~\citep{varmisuse}.
+Source code visually looks like a text, motivating the wide use of NLP architectures in SCP.
+A lot of modern SCP approaches are based on recurrent neural networks~\cite{RNNproof}, other popular architectures are transformers, and convolutional and graph neural networks.

-\citet{subroutines} point out that existing SCP models heavily rely on information contained in used-defined variable names.
-As an example, the quality of source code summarization dramatically drops when variable names are removed from the data~\cite{subroutines, code2seq}.
-However, the semantics of what the code implements, does not depend on particular variable names, and may be potentially inferred from the source code with all variables renamed.
-In some applications, e.\,g.\, in decompiled code processing~\cite{disassemble}, the data naturally lacks variable names, but does not lose any semantics.
-The described property of source code is an important difference between NLP and SCP that needs to be taken into account in SCP architectures.

-The goal of this work is to develop a recurrent architecture for processing code with anonymized variables, i.\,e.\,with all user-defined variables being replaced with unique placeholders.
-The main property of this architecture is that it is invariant to any change of variable names: if all user-defined variable names are replaced with arbitrary unique names, the output of the network does not change.
-Existing approaches either lose some semantic information, erasing all variable names~\cite{subroutines} or replacing them with their types~\cite{deepcom}, or use standard embedding layer to treat anonymized variables~\cite{commitgen}.
-In the latter scenario, the invariance property is not satisfied, as different placeholders have different embeddings.